 Brittany is a Southern California native and lived in New Orleans while she attended Tulane University.
 She started working in live music and event production in college and started her career in artist representation at CAA in the music department.
 She spent a few years working with stand up comedians and joined Sheree Guitar Entertainment in 2017 as a coordinator on a track to become a Literary Manager.
 She has been tasked with finding opportunities for SGE's roster of television writers and actors.

 Jon-Alexander Genson, Literary & Development Coordinator

 Jon-Alexander is half Mexican and was raised in Antioch, Illinois, just outside of Chicago and Milwaukee by his Mexican-immigrant mother.

-He grew up with a fascination for and television.
+He grew up with a fascination for film and television.
 He spent six years in the United States Army as Military Police while attending Illinois State University where he majored in Creative Writing.
 His passion for the entertainment industry was realized during his deployment to Guantanamo Bay where he worked detainee operations.
-He started working as an intern with Park Artists Group and Aperture Entertainment before moving on to Sheree Guitar Entertainment as an Executive Assistant in January 2020
+He started working as an intern with Park Artists Group and Aperture Entertainment before moving on to Sheree Guitar Entertainment as an Executive Assistant in January of 2020.

 Ann Devaney is a New Jersey native and started working in New York as an

 actress & dancer at the age of 12 while attending the Professional Children’s School.
 After years of soap operas, commercials and small

 film roles, Ann moved to Los Angeles to pursue television, she